avo-hq/docs.avohq.io/docs/2.0/tabs.md

 ### Index view fields

-By default only the fields declared in the root will be visible on the `Index` view.
+By default, only the fields declared in the root will be visible on the `Index` view.

 ```ruby{3-7}
 class UserResource < Avo::BaseResource